lincaolab/acs6121/docs/labs/la1/week4/move_server.md

 1. As you should know by now, in order to develop any ROS node in Python we first need to import the `rospy` library so that we can interact with ROS.
 We're also going to be issuing velocity commands to the robot, so we need to import the `Twist` message from the correct *message package* as well.

 1. We also need to import the *Service Message* that we want to use for the service that we will set up.
-This service will use the `SetBool` service message from a custom `tuos_ros_msgs` package that we've created for you.
+This service will use the `SetBool` service message from a custom `tuos_msgs` package that we've created for you.

-    Here, we import two different things from the `tuos_ros_msgs` package:
+    Here, we import two different things from the `tuos_msgs` package:

     1. A definition of the *full service message*: `SetBool`, which we need to use when we create the service later.
     1. The **Response** portion of the service message: `SetBoolResponse`, which we will use to issue a response to the service caller.